GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 We began our research project by conducting open-ended interviews with the founders of neurawave @neurawave.
 This approach helps us build a deeper understanding of both stakeholder needs and the problem domain.
 One of the key requirements was that the data collection mechanism had to be integrated into their existing cross-platform mobile application.
 The main reason for this requirement is the ability for the existing application to act upon realtime health data.
 Additionally, we conducted literature review to gather insights regarding the state of the art available solutions, and which health data is commonly used in migraine prediction.

 === Phase 2 - Objective formulation
-Based on the analysis of identified requirements gather in open-ended interviews and resarch gap found in the literature review, we have defined the projects objectives.
+Based on the analysis of identified requirements gathered through open-ended interviews and the research gap identified in the literature review, we defined the project's objectives.
+This involved a systematic consolidation of findings and stakeholder discussions to establish clear, actionable goals that would guide the subsequent design and development of the software artifact.

 === Phase 3 - Design and implementation
-Based on the formulated objectives, the software artifact which is the data collection framework for mobile platforms was developed and refined iteratively.
+Guided by the formulated objectives, the software artifact, a data collection framework for mobile platforms, was designed and developed.
+The development process was iterative, characterized by cycles of design, prototyping, implementation, and stakeholder feedback.
+This approach allowed for progressive refinement of the framework's functionality and architecture, ensuring alignment with the project goals and evolving insights.

 === Phase 4 - Demonstrating efficacy
-Once the artifact has been developed, we will demonstrate its capabilities in addressing the defined problem through system testing.
-This will be followed by rigarous testing of how well the artifact meets the objectives, likely by comparing the implemented functionality with the stakeholder-defined goals.
+Upon completion of the data collection framework, its implemented functionality was subjected to a series of tests to demonstrate its capability in addressing the defined problem.
+These evaluations included functional, integration, and system testing to verify the core features and overall system performance.
+Subsequently, a collaborative assessment was conducted with the stakeholders.
+In this phase, the framework's achieved functionality and performance were compared against their initially defined goals and requirements to determine how well the objectives were met.

 === Phase 5 - Critical evaluation and feedback integration
-The quantitative assessments using controlled experiment is applied to measure the accuracy and reliability of the data collection framework in different scenarios or use-cases.
+The critical evaluation of the data collection framework was conducted through quantitative assessments using experiments.
+These experiments were designed to meticulously measure the framework's accuracy and reliability across various scenarios and use-cases.
+Specifically, the evaluations focused on the system's capability to effectively fetch and convert data, alongside its performance concerning execution time.
+To ensure a comprehensive assessment, these metrics were tested under different operational conditions, including scenarios for historical data retrieval and real-time data processing.
+The findings from this evaluation phase were then analyzed to identify potential areas for refinement.

 === Phase 6 - Dissemination and community engagement
-Our findings and its implications are articulated in this thesis work for dissemination among AI researchers and developers.
+This thesis serves as the primary vehicle for disseminating our research findings and their implications, aiming to engage with and contribute to the knowledge base of AI researchers and developers.

 == 2.2 Research methods
 We began our research project by conducting open-ended interviews with the founders of Neurawave @neurawave.
 Open-ended interviewing allows for a flexible, free-flowing conversation and is considered a qualitative method of data collection @interviewing-as-a-data-collection-method.
 This method was chosen because the stakeholders possessed significantly more domain knowledge than us, making them essential in framing the problem accurately.
 As described by Alshenqeeti @interviewing-as-a-data-collection-method, the purpose of open-ended interviews is to "broaden the scope of understanding of investigated phenomena".
 We believed this approach would help us build a deeper understanding of both stakeholder needs and the problem domain.